Careers, Enterprise & the Workplace

 - Students with disabilities or learning difficulties may be eligible for the Disabled Students' Allowance (DSA), to help fund any extra costs that they may have to pay when studying.
 This can include specialist equipment, a non-medical helper, extra travel costs, or other costs.
 You will need written proof of your disability from an appropriate member of the medical profession.
 If you have a specific learning difficulty, such as dyslexia or dyspraxia, you will be asked to have an independent assessment of your needs.

-- More information on the Government support can be found at Disabled Students' Allowance(Links to an external site.).
+- More information on the Government support can be found at Disabled Students' Allowance.
 More information on support available from the University can be found at Student Support and Wellbeing.
-(Links to an external site.)

 - You can contact us for specific advice on what support you may be entitled to.
 We want to make sure you have the support you need in place for when you study with us (contact details can be found below).